VakhrameevAnton/bitbucket-server-mcp-server/README.md

 - `targetBranch` (required): Target branch for merging
 - `reviewers`: Array of reviewer usernames

+### `get_pull_requests`

+**List all pull requests**: Retrieves a list of all pull requests for a specific repository with filtering options.
+Provides comprehensive view of all open, closed, merged, or declined pull requests.
+Supports client-side date range filtering.

+**Use cases:**
+- Get overview of all pull requests in a repository
+- Filter PRs by status (open, merged, declined)
+- Find PRs closed within a specific date range
+- Monitor repository activity
+- Track PR workflow and history
+- Generate reports for PRs closed in a time period

+Parameters:

+- `project`: Bitbucket project key (optional, uses BITBUCKET_DEFAULT_PROJECT if not provided)
+- `repository` (required): Repository slug
+- `state`: Filter by PR state (default: OPEN)
+  - `OPEN`: Open pull requests
+  - `MERGED`: Merged pull requests
+  - `DECLINED`: Declined pull requests
+  - `ALL`: All pull requests regardless of state
+- `startDate`: Filter PRs closed on or after this timestamp in milliseconds since Unix epoch (optional).
+Only applicable when state is MERGED, DECLINED, or ALL.
+Example: `1609459200000` for Jan 1, 2021.
+- `endDate`: Filter PRs closed on or before this timestamp in milliseconds since Unix epoch (optional).
+Only applicable when state is MERGED, DECLINED, or ALL.
+Example: `1640995200000` for Jan 1, 2022.

+**Note**: Date filtering is performed client-side after fetching PRs from the API, ensuring precise filtering by `closedDate` within the specified range.

 ### `get_pull_request`

 **Comprehensive PR information**: Retrieves detailed pull request information including status, reviewers, commits, and all metadata.
 Essential for understanding PR state before taking actions.